 A 2015 study by French researcher Isabelle Mosnier of Assistance Publique-Hopitaux de Paris found that cochlear implants not only helped with hearing loss of elderly patients (65-85) in the study, but also improved their memory and thinking.

-Other studies show hearing aid users enjoy improved quality of life, including emotional health, mental ability, physical health, relationships at home and at work, social life and a sense of independence.
+Other studies show hearing aid users enjoy many health benefits, including an improved quality of life, including emotional health, mental ability, physical health, relationships at home and at work, social life and a sense of independence.

 While many people associate getting older with losing mental faculties, this outcome is not a forgone conclusion.
 If being able to communicate with family and friends isn't reason enough to want better hearing, consider how it can help you stay mentally sharp well into old age.
 If you suspect your hearing health has deteriorated, don’t wait.
 Make an appointment with a hearing healthcare professional from our extensive directory of clinics.